ThyssenKrupp, Voestalpine draw more rail cartel fines

 Voestalpine has already agreed a settlement with Deutsche Bahn, for less than 100 million euros.

-Vossloh said earlier on Tuesday it now expected its 2013 operating profit to come in well below the year-earlier figure because it has to take additional provisions related to damages claimed in a separate lawsuit.
+Vossloh said earlier on Tuesday it now expected its 2013 operating profit to come in well below the year-earlier figure because it has to take additional provisions related to the damages claims.

-(Corrects to show that Vossloh's statement on Tuesday referred to an unrelated legal dispute.)

 LONDON Sainsbury's , Britain's second largest supermarket group, is to cut up to 400 jobs in a restructuring of its store operations, it said on Friday.